Anish0D/MNIST/README.md

-This is a ReadME fror the MNIST dataset to use Neural Networks
+This is a ReadME for the MNIST dataset to use Neural Networks